Manuel-GG-89/serverless-cqrs-es-core/README.md

 This is only a proof of concept at a very early stage.
 A technical attempt to demystify and do something that has already been done for a long time behind the scenes by large tech companies to "solve large scale problems" (...or creating large scale problems?...)  in different industries: financial, logistics, marketing, video games, IoT, Robotics, AI, etc, etc., but taken to terms that it is possible for me, as an average engineer with a very poor education and limited resources, to implement.
 It is a set of technical proposals and knowledge still under development that I have worked on for many years based on problems that I have faced in the corporate environment and I have had to solve by brute force... in companies that prefer to extend malformed projects for year... and waste lot of money trying to implement ineffective, inefficient, costly, based on patches and tricks, obsolete solutions...  and how this type of philosophy in software design can contribute immensely outside the context of large tech companies.

 ***
+This README file is under construction and has constant changes, sometimes they are just spelling corrections, but others are incoporation or correction of ideas.
+Please check.

+***
 WARNING: FRONT-END engineers and  developers, unless you only need to serve static websites with very little interaction and no user authentication/authorization, I recommend you DO NOT USE SERVERLESS ENVIRONMENTS ON YOUR SSR BASED APPLICATIONS.